wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-vmm-to-vmm.md

 - **Use of information**: The Service uses the above information to populate the virtual machine information on your Service portal.

-- **Choice**: This is an essential part of the service and can’t be turned off.
-If you don’t want this information sent to the Service, don’t enable Azure Site Recovery protection for any virtual machines.
+- **Choice**: This is an essential part of the service and can't be turned off.
+If you don't want this information sent to the Service, don't enable Azure Site Recovery protection for any virtual machines.
 Note that all data sent by the Provider to the Service is sent over HTTPS.

 **Feature: Recovery plan**